vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/ui-plugins.md

 ## UI SDK

-The UI Plugin SDK provides means for creating Cloud Director UI plugins.
+The UI Plugin SDK provides means for creating VMware Cloud Director UI plugins.
 The UI SDK is available on npm [vcd/sdk](https://www.npmjs.com/package/@vcd/sdk).
-Please, note it is separate from the Cloud Director Extension SDK.
+Please, note it is separate from the VMware Cloud Director Extension SDK.

 ### Prerequisites ###